Quicr/quicr-protocol-spec/introduction.md

 This section provides a non-normative description for the QuicR protocol.

-At a high level, entities within QuicR architecture publish named media objects and consume media by susbcribing to the named objects.
-Some entities perform "Relay" function providing the store and forward behavior to server subscription requests that optimize media delivery lantencies and quality wherever applicable.
-The names used in the QuicR protocol are scoped and authorozied to a domain by the Origin serving the domain.
+At a high level, entities within QuicR architecture publish named media objects and consume media by subscribing to the named objects.
+Some entities perform "Relay" function providing the store and forward behavior to server subscription requests that optimize media delivery latencies and quality wherever applicable.
+The names used in the QuicR protocol are scoped and authorized to a domain by the Origin serving the domain.

 TODO: How does quicr minimize the manifest overload